 12. You agree that if your application is approved by DBAC, information about the proposed research use can be posted on H3Africa’s public website.
 The information may include your name and institution, the title of the project, and a non-technical summary of the research question.

 13. You recognise that nothing in this Agreement shall operate to transfer to you any intellectual property rights relating to the Data.
+The Recipient and the Recipient Institution agree not to make intellectual property claims on the Data, nor use the Data to make a related intellectual property claim, and not to use or encumber the results of the Planned Analysis in a manner that would prevent or block access to, or use of, any element of the Data, or conclusions drawn directly from the Data.

+14. Subject to Clauses 13 and 15, the Recipient and the Recipient Institution can elect to perform further research with the results of the Planned Analysis that would add intellectual and resource capital to the Data and decide to obtain intellectual property rights on these downstream discoveries.
+In this case, the Recipient and the Recipient Institution agree to implement licensing policies that will not obstruct further research with the Data.

-14. The Data was generated using Wellcome Trust or National Institutes of Health funding with the charitable objective of providing access to affordable health solutions for the benefit of people within the developing world and to ensure the broad availability of data and information.
+15. The Data was generated using Wellcome Trust or National Institutes of Health funding with the charitable objective of providing access to affordable health solutions for the benefit of people within the developing world and to ensure the broad availability of data and information.
 If you determine that results arising from your use of the Data could provide health solutions for the benefit of people in the developing world, you agree to:

 i. offer non-exclusive licenses to such results on a reasonable basis for use in low income and low-middle income countries (as defined by the World Bank) to any party that requests such a licence solely for uses within these territories;